Ficool

 Light!

-I hurl myself forward, shoving aside each obstruction, again and again, fighting against the weight that would see me buried.
+Hurling myself forward, I shove aside each obstruction, fighting against the weight that would see me buried.

 Don't leave!

-Summoning a guttural heave, I drive forth my second hand—nails splitting as they scrabble through the ashen mire.
+Summoning a guttural heave, my second hand plows forth.
+Nails splitting as they drive my body forward, all so we can scrabble out this ashen mire.

-Until… at last, the barrier yields and my hand erupts into the air beyond.
+This continues until the last barrier yields and my hand erupts into the air beyond.

 HAHAHA!
 Freedom!